spiccone18/Cloud_Repo/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_ Anisble's main advantage is that it saves architects time in configuration by the use of easily re-useable playbooks.
+No configuration was performed manually, which is advantageous because it saves time in configuration by the use of easily re-usable playbooks.
+There is no custom code needed, you simply write the tasks required.

 The playbook implements the following tasks:
 - Install docker
-- Install pip3 which is the package instlaler for Python
+- Install pip3 which is the package installer for Python
 - Install the Docker python module
 - Set the vm.max_map_count to 262144 to allow the the target VM to use more memory
-- download and launch the docker ELK container
+- Download and launch the docker ELK container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.